postaljs/postal.diagnostics/README.md

 * For amd browser usage, the module returns the constructor function (i.e. - `require(['postal.diagnostics'], function(DiagnosticsWireTap) { /* use the constructor here */ });`
 * For node.js, the module returns the constructor function (i.e. - `var DiagnosticsWireTap = require('./postal.diagnostics')(_, postal)`)
 * The DiagnosticsWireTap constructor takes 3 arguments:
 	* `name`    - the name given to the wiretap (it should be unique - and is most often used to identify *where* it's logging to.
-Example, "console".
+Example, "console").
 This value will be used to attach your wiretap instance to the postal.diagnostics namespace (ex. - postal.diagnostics.console).
 	* `writer`  - the callback function that takes one arg (the message envelope) and provides the implementation of how/where to write the desired data.
 Simple example: `function(env) { console.log(JSON.stringify(env)); }`
 	* `filters` - optional array of filters that will constrain which envelopes get passed to the `writer` callback.
 (Filters can also be added later using the `addFilter` method.)
 * The DiagnosticsWireTap prototype/implementation:
 	* `filters` - an array of filters currently being used by the diagnostics wiretap instance.
 	* `active` - boolean flag (defaults to true) that turns the wiretap off and on
 	* `removeWireTap` - removes the wiretap from postal
-	* `applyFilter` - helper method used to apply a given filter to a message envelope, which passes it to the writer callback if it passes the filter test
+	* `applyFilter` - helper method used to apply a given filter to a message envelope, which passes it to the writer callback if it passes the filter test (you should not need to invoke this directly).
 	* `clearFilters` - removes all filters from the `filters` array.
 	* `removeFilter` - removes a specific filter
 	* `addFilter` - accepts a single filter or an array of filters for the wiretap to use for constraining which envelopes get passed to the writer callback